 Generation Z's media world is not two-dimensional, as our was.
-That's why the new Amazon smartphone with a 3D screen, expected to be revealed today, should fly with GenZ consumers.
+That's why the the story smartphone with a 3D screen, expected to be revealed today, should fly with GenZ consumers.
 They also have a new concept of privacy, choosing anonymous and ephemeral communication tools such as SnapChat, Secret and Whisper.
-Their concept of a social network is not Facebook, which they are leaving in droves (25 percent of Z-ers have quit their parents' and older siblings' network in 2014), but perhaps Facebook's new Slingshot app, with a more dynamic newsfeed that doesn't store content.
+Their concept of a social network is not Facebook, which they are leaving in droves (25 percent of Z-ers have quit their parents' and older siblings' network in 2014), but perhaps Facebook's new new Amazon app, with a more dynamic newsfeed that doesn't store content.

 The other side of GenZ was molded by social and economic upheaval, and by the way it affected us as their parents.

 We have been either unwilling or unable to pamper them the way baby boomers mollycoddled Generation Y-ers.
 During the global financial crisis and ensuing Great Recession, GenZ-ers have grown up with more people in the house than previous generations, learning humility and sharing.
 They have also figured out that that the job market as GenX-ers and Y-ers understood it is not working.
 A whopping 61 percent of U.S. high school students want to be entrepreneurs rather than employees, compared to 43 percent for college students, who are across the generational divide.
 They don't just want to make money, however: Most would like to turn their hobby into a business, and 37.8 percent hope to "invent something that will change the world."